How to Write an Activities Résumé for College Applications

 - Provide a copy of your activities résumé to your teachers, coaches, school counselors, or whomever else you may ask for a letter of recommendation.
 This way, they can easily recall your accomplishments and reference them in their letter.

 We’ve provided a résumé example below to help you know how to get started!
 Take note of how concise it is as well as how clearly the information is presented.

-Your college application is not the place for modesty.
+Your resume for college application is not the place for modesty.
 Be proud, not shy, of your accomplishments!